 Guy’s name doesn’t matter anyway, as it’s a pseudonym.
 He has written to me a few times over the years to complain about me using his “Five Flags” term.
 He signs off as Grandpa.

 I’m not the only one to have borrowed the phrase.
 It’s used commonly in the offshore world.

 For reference, the Five Flags are residency, citizenship, asset protection, banking, and business.

 The idea is, you want to “plant a flag” in different countries beyond your home borders—stake a claim, store some of your wealth—so all of your net worth is not tied to one country, should things go bad in that country.

 It’s a simple enough idea.
 But unfortunately, it is an oversimplification.

-At my Offshore Wealth Virtual Summit last week, one attendee proudly commented that he was well into his flag-planting and had already taken several key steps toward internationalizing his life.
+At my Offshore Wealth Virtual Summit last October, one attendee proudly commented that he was well into his flag-planting and had already taken several key steps toward internationalizing his life.

 He had a bank account in Panama… had made real estate investments in Panama… had actually moved to Panama… and was on his way to a Panamanian passport.

 On the other… not so fast.
 While this conference attendee has indeed planted three flags—banking, residency, and assets—with a fourth under way—citizenship—every one of the flags is in the same country.